 Drill chuck key 1/2" with 15/64" pilot

 Skil 6442 corded drill has a 1/2 inch (13mm) chuck of type Rohm S2A with chuck key 1/2" with 15/64" pilot.
-If you are looking for the 1/2" with 15/64" pilot chuck key in your local hardware stores, then don't even waste your time.
+Drill press model ZJ4113, chuck 1.5-13mm B16 also uses the same chuck key to the best of my knowledge.
+Don't waste your time looking for the 1/2" with 15/64" pilot chuck key in your local hardware stores.
+Just a few online places have that chuck key.

 The chuck key that came with Skil 6442 was good (better than store replacements), but it was worn out after time.
 The drill press that I bought did not even come with a chuck key.